 Blue Angels fly an arrival pratice in the late morning and once again early afternoon.
 No Hydros - Boaters with logboom passes can start tie-up in the evening.

 Blue Angels fly that day but no Hydro qualifying.
-You may see an Unlimited or Unlimited light test.
+You may see an Unlimited or F-1 Tunnel's test.
 Logboom is free that day.

 Testing starts around 8:30 am.
 Need to be on the boom by noon.
 Angels will fly around 1 pm.
 Testing and qualifying start up again then close down around 5 pm.
 Note- Friday is no longer free on the boom.
 All boats must have credentials,

 Course opens at 8:30am.
 Must be on the boom by noon.
 Racing and air show begins around 9am.
 Angels fly around 1:30.
 The race course opens up again at 2:30 along with other airshow performances.
-Final Heat around 5pm
+Final Heat "Albert Lee Cup" around 5pm.

-Note - once the Blue Angels fly that day, you can enter the course area.
+Once the Blue Angels fly that day, you can enter the course area.
 But there will be restrictions.
-Read down as we will cover those issues…
+Read down as we will cover these issues…

 Information before the Blue Angels fly:

 North of I-90 – The morning of, you may anchor at your own risk - (it gets extremely rough with boat traffic).
 There will be buoy markers about 300 yards off the bridge.
 You must stay north of these buoys at all times.

 Bailey Peninsula / Seward Park – From the north tip of Bailey Peninsula east to Mercer Island, you’ll be able to anchor.
 No boats beyond this line.
 Coastguard, Log boom patrol and police boats will be patrolling.
 Buoys will mark the line.
 No boats will be allowed into Andrews Bay until the Angels complete their show.

 WHEN ENTERING COURSE AREA – NO WAKE!
 YOU WILL BE STOPPED!!!